-Learn how to print with leaves and make these beautiful cloth napkins.
+Learn how to print with leaves to make beautiful cloth napkins.
 They are the perfect addition to your Thanksgiving table, or can be given as a holiday gift!
 This lovely and simple project comes from the Artful Year book.

 This leaf-print activity comes from my book, The Artful Year: Celebrating the Seasons & Holidays with Crafts & Recipes.
 These napkins make a lovely gift for someone special and can also be used during the holidays to add a beautiful touch to any table setting.